Tharuntamilmani/vision-module/README.md

 # Jarvis Vision v1

-A real-time face recognition system built using OpenCV and InsightFace.
+A real-time face recognition system built using OpenCV and InsightFace as a part of making my own jarvis.

 ## Features